-Owner Users can enable API Access Token restrictions by following these steps:
+Owners can enable API Access Token restrictions by following these steps:

-- 1. Go to Corp Manage > User Authentication - 2.
-Scroll down to the section labeled API Access Tokens. - 3.
-Under Access token permissions, select Restrict access by user - 4.
+- 1. From the Corp Manage menu, select User Authentication.
+The User Authentication menu page appears. - 2.
+Navigate to the API Access Tokens section. - 3.
+Under Access token permissions, select Restrict access by user. - 4.
 A message will be displayed warning you about this setting and its restrictions.
 Click Continue to proceed. - 5.
-Click Update API Access Tokens at the bottom to save this change
+Click Update API Access Tokens to save this change.